holochain/docs-pages/src/concepts/5_linking_data_together.md

 Holochain lets you **link** any two entries together.
 This lets you _connect known things to unknown things_, which then become known things that link to more unknown things, and so on.
 Your app's DHT becomes a [**graph database**](https://en.wikipedia.org/wiki/Graph_database).

 A link is stored in the DHT as metadata along with its **base**, the entry it links from.
-All you need to get the links on an entry are its address.
+The base's address is all you need in order to query the links.

-Each link has a type identifier that indicates the nature of the relationship.
+A link has a **type**, just like an app entry.
 It can also have a **tag** that contains extra metadata about the relationship or the target.
-You can filter links by this tag's content for something approaching an ad-hoc query, or reduce the number of DHT requests by populating the tag with selected information from the target.

-A link points one way, but you can create a two-way relationship with two links pointing in opposite directions.
+You can put whatever you like into this tag, then retrieve or filter on it in a link query.

 ## Starting points for traversing graphs